 Following the ridge eastwards, we pass through a magnificent virgin forest – a tangle of old and young trees, whose trunks are covered in mosses, lichens and other epiphytes, and entwined by lianas.
 The forest floor is a dense jumble of dwarf bamboo, ferns, and various other plants.
 As bird life in this forest is very rich indeed, we decide to camp here a few days.

-During our lunch break, all of us seek shelter under a tarpaulin, with the exception of Niels and Helle, who are sitting under their umbrellas, Niels writing his diary.
+During our lunch break, we all seek shelter under a tarpaulin, with the exception of Niels and Helle, who are sitting under their umbrellas, Niels writing his diary.

 The view across the valley is gorgeous, with small patches of sunshine moving across the valley floor.